 If using boards for floating exploration, keep within the free space near the shoreline; avoid crossing into moving currents.

-In march, air warms; currents shift as surrounding terrain responds; plan on calmer conditions during the morning; avoid gusts that pose risk.
+In March, air warms; currents shift as surrounding terrain responds; plan on calmer conditions during the morning; avoid gusts that pose a risk.

-Character of surrounding terrain matters; brush, rock, sandy patches shape current behavior; be mindful of hidden dips near rocky outcrops.
+Character of surrounding terrain matters; brush, rock, sandy patches shape current behaviour; be mindful of hidden dips near rocky outcrops.

-Whole plan emphasizes preparation; know your goals; observe the signs of changing weather; respect official advisories, if present.
+The whole plan emphasises preparation; know your goals; observe the signs of changing weather; respect official advisories, if present.

-Locals from columbias sit near charleston; famous spots in the surrounding area offer calmer surfaces for practice; let an adult supervise kids; keep younger ones within half a body length; this kind of preparation proves best.
+Locals from Columbia sit near Charleston; famous spots in the surrounding area offer calmer surfaces for practice; let an adult supervise kids; keep younger ones within half a body length; this kind of preparation proves best.

 Top Natural Swimming Holes Near Columbia: What to Expect